How Do Our Fire Suppression Systems Work? From Theory to Practice

 The Extinguishing Principle: Breaking the Fire Chain

-Traditional extinguishing involves eliminating one of the three elements of the so-called "fire triangle" (oxygen, heat, fuel).
+Traditional firefighting involves eliminating one of the three elements of the so-called "fire triangle" (oxygen, heat, fuel).
 Our system goes a step further.
-The aerosol consists of microparticles that chemically interact with the active radicals in the flame.
+The aerosol consists of micro-particles that chemically interact with the active free radicals within the flame.
 These radicals are essential for sustaining the combustion reaction.
-The aerosol intercepts and neutralizes these radicals, leading to the immediate interruption of the chain reaction and smothering the fire in its infancy.
-This process is so fast that the fire has no chance to spread and cause major damage.
+The aerosol captures and neutralizes these radicals, leading to an immediate interruption of the chain reaction and suppressing the fire in its infancy.
+This process is so rapid that the fire has no chance to spread and cause major damage.

 Safety and Side Effects

 Our aerosol is not only extremely effective but also safe for electronic devices.
 It is non-conductive, non-corrosive, and does not cause thermal shock.
-Crucially, after the fire is extinguished, the aerosol dissipates naturally, leaving **no residues or deposits**.
-As a result, the fire is not only neutralized but also avoids additional costs and business interruptions associated with cleaning equipment and infrastructure.
+Crucially, after the fire is extinguished, the aerosol dissipates naturally, leaving no residue or deposits.
+As a result, the fire is not only neutralized, but it also does not cause additional costs or business downtime associated with cleaning equipment and infrastructure.